SSDD: Single-Step Diffusion Decoder for Efficient Image Tokenization: Single-step diffusion decoder method

-\mypar{Sampling behavior} We first analyze the effect of the number of sampling steps $N$.
-As previously observed by \citet{evae_zhao2025epsilonvaedenoisingvisualdecoding}, reconstruction quality is non-monotonic: one-step denoising yields the best low-level distortion metrics (e.g., PSNR), while perceptual metrics (such as LPIPS and rFID) improve up to an intermediate number of steps before degrading.
-Choosing a schedule therefore amounts to selecting a point on the perception–distortion trade-off curve.
-We discuss this behavior further in \Cref{app_sub:lpips_theory} and \Cref{app:sampling_distill}.
-As we target diversity and quality for generative applications over reconstruction fidelity, we start with large denoising steps before adding a few denoising steps to refine details.
-We adopt the scheduler from \citet{flow_to_the_mode_sargent2025flowmodemodeseekingdiffusion}, yielding the timesteps schedule $t_i\!=\!(\frac{N-i+1}{N})^\rho$ for $i\!\in\![1;N]$.
-We use a shift parameter of $\rho\!=\!2$ with $N\!=\!8$ sampling steps for all our \Ssdd{} models, to balance realism (\textit{low distributional shift}) and fidelity (\textit{low distortion}). \mypar{One-step sampling behavior alignment by distillation} To address the key limitations of diffusion decoders, we align the behavior of a single-step generation with that of multi-step through a lightweight distillation strategy.
+\mypar{One-step sampling behavior alignment by distillation} To address the key limitations of diffusion decoders, \ie their slow multi-step inference process, we align the behavior of a single-step generation with that of multi-step through a lightweight distillation strategy.
 Specifically, we use a frozen copy of our decoder $D_\text{ref}$ as a teacher to produce multi-step reconstructions $\hat{x}_\text{ref}$, and fine-tune the student decoder $D$ to reproduce this behavior in a single step.
-Unlike \citet{luhman2021knowledgedistillationiterativegenerative} that solely rely on an L2 regression loss, we preserve the full training objective during distillation, with flow-matching and LPIPS terms being computed against teacher outputs.
+Unlike~\citet{luhman2021knowledgedistillationiterativegenerative} that solely rely on an L2 regression loss, we preserve the full training objective during distillation, with flow-matching and LPIPS terms being computed against teacher outputs.
 Each iteration, we sample $z\sim E(x)$, $\varepsilon\sim\cn(0;I)$, $\hat{x}_\text{ref}=\DSample_{\text{steps}=N}(D_\text{ref},\varepsilon,z)$.
-We fine-tune $D$ using $t\!=\!1$, the same $z, \varepsilon$ values and the altered loss $\cl^\text{distill}$, with $\cl^\text{distill}_{\FMFN}=\parallel \hat{x}_\text{ref} - \varepsilon - D(x_t|t,z)\parallel^2$ and $\cl^\text{distill}_{\LPIPSFN}=\LPIPSFN(x,\hat{x}_0)$.
-This allows the distilled decoder to mimic the perceptual and generative properties of the teacher, while operating in a single step and thus achieving much higher efficiency.
-To our knowledge, this is the first work showing that the behavior of multi-step diffusion decoders can be aligned to a single-step generator without a strong quality drop, making \Ssdd{} directly usable in generative pipelines.